vvnasina/algorithms_swift/README.md

-# This is the repo where all the simple alorithms are available in swift language
+# This is the repo where all the simple algorithms are available in swift language